ChainSafe/protocol/positions/runtime.md

 - Familiar with Git and GitHub/GitLab
 - Can construct and maintain CI/CD pipelines
 - Experience with RPC, WebSockets, or GraphQL
-- Performance analysis and optimization, optimizing data structures and algorithms

 {% include contact.html %}